USA and the UK

 One year after your U.S. citizenship application, you will be summoned for an interview.
 You will receive a letter from the USCIS with the date and location of your hearing.
 If this date does not suit you, you can reschedule your appointment.
 However, this could be several months in the future.

-Typically, your citizenship exam is scheduled on the same day of your interview.
-If you do not pass your language or civics test, you can retake only the portion of the exam that you fail.
-On the other hand, resitting this test can delay your application process of up to two more months.
+Typically, your citizenship exam is scheduled on the same day as your interview.
+If you do not pass your language or civics test, you can retake only the portion of the exam that you failed.
+Just keep in mind that resitting this test can delay your application process by up to two more months.

 - Step 4: Decision Letter